Ambika Satkunanathan: Career

 She also serves as one of the members of the Expert Panel of the Trivial Watch Project of the Clooney Foundation.
 She is also the Vice Chairperson of Urgent Action Fund Asia & Pacific.
 She also serves as an advisory board member of the Suriya Women's Development Centre in Batticaloa.
 She has also served as a national legal advisor to the Office of the Senior Human Rights Advisor and also as a national consultant on gender integration/evaluation at the Office of the Residence Coordinator.
 She was initially enlisted as a national list candidate of Tamil National Alliance for the 2020 Sri Lankan parliamentary election but the plans were dropped after baseless allegations were made against her in social media by targeted groups.

 In December 2021, she addressed the United States House of Representatives Tom Lantos Commission on Human Rights on the subject titled 'Accountability and Human Rights in Sri Lanka' where she highlighted the failure of successive governments in Sri Lanka on holding accountability for human rights violations.
 She also pointed out the influence of Sinhala Buddhist nationalism and militarization over the takeover of lands in North and East parts of Sri Lanka which belongs to Tamilians.
 In January 2022, however the foreign ministry in Sri Lanka slammed Ambika's remarks and sentiments over the current situation of human rights and labour rights in Sri Lanka.
 She was alleged by foreign ministry for having hidden agendas by spreading false information and accused her of being part of LTTE propaganda.
 However, Ambika hit back at the foreign ministry's statements calling it as derogatory and condemned the continuous negligence and ignorance of the authorities regarding the human rights in Sri Lanka.

 She criticized the contrasting approach of the officials towards the protestors in North and East comparing to that of South (who were protesting as part of 2022 Sri Lankan protests) and calling it double standards owing to language and racial discrimination.
+She appeared in the 2023 documentary film #GoHomeGota by Sri Lankan journalist Sulochana Peiris.